GarfieldMa/COMP2123_Selflearning_Report/main.md

 Think about the how we choose the vertex to add in the first step in while loop.
 Do you find something?😊

-Cool, the answer is to set value corresponds to `root` in `cost_of_cheapest_connection_to` to be `0`.
+💡Cool, the answer is to set value corresponds to `root` in `cost_of_cheapest_connection_to` to be `0`.
 Then in the first iteration of while loop, it will be recognized as the cheapest connection and be added to the tree!

 What you need to do is simply to add

 	 cost_of_cheapest_connection_to[root] = 0;

-Before while loop.
+**Before** the while loop.

 ##### Great!
 Congratulation!
 You have finished implement this algorithm!
 Can't wait to try if it works?
 We have provided the main method for you to test your code!☺️